rhargreaves/zx-spec/README.md

     display_numbers_as_hex    equ    $FF
 ```

 See [test/test-hex.asm](test/test-hex.asm) for example usage.
-Not that `assert_bytes_equals` always displays expected/actual bytes as a comma-seperated list of hexadecimal pairs.
+Note that `assert_bytes_equals` always displays expected/actual bytes as a comma-seperated list of hexadecimal pairs, regardless of this setting.

 ## Assertions